magabriel/trefoil/doc/trefoil-doc/Contents/plugins-TableExtraPlugin.md

 T> ##### Tip
-T> To avoid a blank cell to be interpreted as colspanned, enter `&nbsp;` as its contents, as in the following example.
+T> To avoid a blank cell to be interpreted as colspanned, enter `&nbsp;` T> as its contents, as in the following example.

 Column 1  | Column 2  | Column 3
 ----------|-----------|------------